 Search the Encyclopedia

 While serving as George Washington's secretary of state (1790-1793), Thomas Jefferson devised an ingenious and secure method to encode and decode messages: the wheel cipher.
-During the American Revolution, Jefferson had relied primarily on messengers to hand-carry sensitive letters, but codes became an essential part of his correspondence when he was America's minister to France (1784-1789) since European postmasters opened and read all letters passing through their command.
+During the American Revolution, Jefferson had relied primarily on messengers to hand-carry sensitive letters.
+When he became America's minister to France (1784-1789), however, the adoption of codes was necessary.
+Codes were an essential part of his correspondence because European postmasters opened and read all letters passing through their command.

 Jefferson's wheel cipher consisted of twenty-six cylindrical wooden pieces, each threaded onto an iron spindle.
 The letters of the alphabet were inscribed on the edge of each wheel in a random order.
 Turning these wheels, words could be scrambled and unscrambled.